AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

 1. Click the back or forward icons ![](assets/back-and-forward-icons.png) to navigate the timeline, then click **Today** to return to the current week.

-1. Click the **time frame drop-down menu** on the toolbar, then click the beginning date of the period selected in step 8 on the calendar that displays.
+1. Click the **time frame drop-down menu** on the toolbar, then click the beginning date of the period you want to display.
 By default, the first week selected on the calendar is the week you navigated to.

    ![](assets/calendar-date-picker-balancer-350x208.png)